Veterans Cemetery Grants Program

 Cemeteries established under the grant program must conform to the standards and guidelines pertaining to site selection, planning and construction prescribed by VA.
 Cemeteries must be operated solely for the burial of service members who die on active duty, veterans, and their eligible spouses and dependent children.
 Any cemetery assisted by a VA grant must be maintained and operated according to the operational standards and measures of the National Cemetery Administration.

-VA's Veterans Cemetery Grant Program is designed to complement VA's 131 national cemeteries across the country.
-The Veterans Cemetery Grants Program helps states, federally recognized tribal governments, or U.S. Territories establish new Veterans cemeteries, expand, or improve existing veterans cemeteries.
-To date, the VA program has helped establish, expand, improve operate and maintain 88 Veterans cemeteries in 43 states and territories including tribal trust lands, Northern Mariana Islands, and Guam, which provided more than 31,000 burials in fiscal year 2012.
-VA has awarded grants totaling more than $529 million.
+The VA's Veterans Cemetery Grant Program is designed to complement VA's 155 national cemeteries across the country.
+The Veterans Cemetery Grants Program helps states, federally recognized tribal governments or U.S. Territories establish new Veterans cemeteries, and expand or improve existing veterans cemeteries.
+VA has awarded grants totaling more than $907 million to establish, expand, improve, operate and maintain 119 Veterans cemeteries in 48 states and territories including tribal trust lands, Guam, Saipan and Puerto Rico.
+In fiscal year 2020, NCA-supported veterans cemeteries provided more than 37,268 interments.